 Brick-and-mortar retailers need robust statistical methods and rigorous experimental design to conduct accurate A/B tests .
 To make the problem more complex, retail data is unique in a number of ways that complicate statistical analysis.
 For example, retail data is hierarchically nested within customer and store data and is also collected over time.
 This time-series data is serially autocorrelated, meaning that individual data points are not independent over time.
 This reduces effective sample size and inflates confidence numbers from statistical analyses.
-MarketDial has developed a testing methodology that has been shown to properly account for these autocorrelations and produce reliable estimates of lift and confidence.
+MarketDial has developed a testing methodology for control matches that has been shown to properly account for these autocorrelations and produce reliable estimates of lift and confidence.
 To see a complete description of this methodology please see the white paper entitled, “MarketDial’s Scaled Control Methodology.”
-In this paper, we focus on how the number of control matches used in a matching procedure impacts the accuracy of an A/B test.
+Here we focus on how the number of control matches used in a matching procedure impacts the accuracy of an A/B test.

-1. Evaluation criteria for control matching procedures
+1. Evaluation criteria for control matches

 In order to compare control matching methods , we used a series of experiments.
 For a given sample size (store count and test duration), we selected a random time point in a span of 3 years of historic data as the test start date, selected random treatment stores, selected control stores using the MarketDial control store selection method, and then analyzed the test to get lift results.
 Since no initiative has been carried out on this set of stores at this time, we expect the computed lift to be close to zero.
 We can evaluate any lift calculation’s accuracy by computing the variance of the simulated lift calculations around zero.
 The method that results in an average lift closest to zero with the smallest standard deviation is considered the most accurate method.